felikafelix/Hackintosh-Thinkpad-T480s/Tahoe/Patch_itlwm_Heliport.md

     ```
     After that, save and exit.

-5. Before creating the cron job, make sure to test the script first.
+5. Before creating the automation job, make sure to test the script first.
     Open Terminal and run this command:
     ```
     sudo su